TL;DR

 | Psychiatrist Consults | May require specific add-on | Included under specialist cover |

-An expert PMI broker like WeCovr can help you navigate these options to find a plan with the robust mental health cover you need.
+A WeCovr specialist or one of our broker partners can help you navigate these options to find a plan with the robust mental health cover you may need.

 Fortifying Your Future: The Power of Income Protection and Critical Illness Cover